firbert96/time_capsule_platform/README.md

 method of communication with future people, and to help future archaeologists, anthropologists, or historians.
 Wikipedia
 ### Features:
-- New user can self-registration on platform by providing,
+- New user can self-registration on platform by providing: Email, Password
-* Email
-* Password
 - User MUST login to call all APIs on platform.
-- User can create new time capsule message,
+- User can create new time capsule message: Subject, Attach files (optional), Message, Time Capsule Release Time
-* Subject
-* Attach files (optional)
-* Message
-* Time Capsule Release Time
 - User can list all time capsule and filter by active/inactive and sort by release time.
 - User can see specific time capsule ONLY after time release.
 - User will get email notification once the time release happened.